unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-2.md

 # Abstract

-This ENSIP extends the `contenthash` field to support two additional content types: Data URIs and URLs.
+This ENSIP extends the `contenthash` field to support two additional content types: data URLs and URIs.

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s and offchain is now possible, reducing the cost of using the `contenthash` field.
-This makes adopting the DataURI standard feasible, allowing content like webapps, images, and videos to be stored either onchain or offchain.
+This makes adopting the data URL standard feasible, allowing content like webapps, images, and videos to be stored either onchain or offchain.
 While ENS names are traditionally linked with decentralization, CCIP-Read has increased their flexibility, enabling use cases like centralized offchain names.
 However, the `contenthash` field still supports only decentralized storage.
-This ENSIP also introduces a new URL content type for the `contenthash` field, allowing browsers to redirect to a standard URL when loading an ENS name.
+This ENSIP also introduces a new URL content type for the `contenthash` field, allowing browsers to redirect to a standard URI when loading an ENS name.

 # Specification